It's Such a Beautiful Day (film): Plot

-Bill returns to the hospital, where his ex-girlfriend frequently visits him.
-His new doctor questions him, revealing that Bill cannot remember basic information about his life.
-After a brain exam, Bill is asked various questions and shown photographs that appear irregular or nonsensical.
-His doctor explains that Bill is having trouble understanding past tense and present tense, and it is implied that many of his childhood memories and family history could have been confabulated.
+Bill is admitted to the hospital, where his ex-girlfriend frequently visits him.
+His new doctor administers tests, revealing that Bill appears to be suffering from memory loss and aphasia.
+During a brain exam, Bill is asked various questions and shown photographs that appear irregular or nonsensical to him.
+His doctor explains that Bill is having trouble understanding the difference between past and present tense, and it is implied that many of his childhood memories and family history could have been confabulated.

 Bill is allowed to go home for family care, but he arrives home to find no one there.
 He starts to repeat and then forget various tasks, such as buying food and going for walks, and he does not seem to understand that he is ill.
 His doctor eventually explains that he does not have long to live.
-Bill's outlook on life undergoes a stark change, such as noticing more of life's small details.
+Bill's outlook undergoes a stark change, such as noticing more of life's small details.
 This change is complemented by the film's animation style, with full-color photography of real-life images being merged into the animated scenery.

-Bill rents a car and starts driving, only to find that his instinct has taken him to his childhood home.
-His uncle gives him the location of a nursing home where Bill can find his real father, whom he has not seen since childhood.
+Bill rents a car and starts driving to nowhere in particular, only to find that his instinct takes him to his childhood home.
+His uncle gives him the location of a nursing home where Bill can find his biological father, whom he has not seen since childhood.
 After spending time with his father, Bill forgives him and leaves to continue driving.
-Feeling his health deteriorating further, Bill stops to lie under a tree, and the screen cuts to black.
+Feeling his health failing further, Bill stops to lay down under a tree, and the film cuts to black.

-Realizing that Bill will almost certainly die under the tree, the narrator instead decides to describe a different outcome: Bill becomes immortal, accomplishes many wonderful achievements, and outlives humanity and all of the earth's future inhabitants.
+Rejecting the reality that Bill will almost certainly die under the tree, the narrator instead describes a different outcome: Bill becomes immortal, accomplishes many wonderful achievements, and outlives humankind and all future inhabitants of Earth.
 He survives until the death of the universe, looking up at the stars as they disappear one by one.